 CANVAS is the Learning Management System

-Only the Instructor of Record and assigned Teaching Assistants can access Blackboard.
-UCCS Psychology Department staff do not have access to Blackboard.
+Only the Instructor of Record and assigned Teaching Assistants can access a learning management system.
+UCCS Psychology Department staff do not have access to Canvas.

 University policy requires that faculty enter their course grades into the online grading system no later than 90 hours after their final exam has ended.